dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions/hands-on-labs/aspnet-mvc-4-models-and-data-access.md

 <a id="Task_1_-_Populating_Sample_Data"></a>
 #### Task 1 - Populating Sample Data

-In this task, you will populate the database with sample data when it is intially created using Code-First.
+In this task, you will populate the database with sample data when it is initially created using Code-First.

 1. Open the **Begin** solution located at **Source/Ex2-CreatingADatabaseCodeFirst/Begin/** folder.
 Otherwise, you might continue using the **End** solution obtained by completing the previous exercise.